spotinst/help/src/docs/ocean/features/health-checks-and-autohealing.md

 >**Note**: Available for AWS Kubernetes clusters only.

-You can configure when to replace an unhealthy (active) node in the Spot API and Terraform via the `healthCheckUnhealthyDurationBeforeReplacement` attribute.
+You can configure when to replace an unhealthy (active) node in the Spot API and Terraform via the `healthCheckUnhealthyDurationBeforeReplacement` attribute (under `compute.launchSpecification`).

 For the Spot API, see [Create cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterCreate) level (under `launchSpecification`).